Beam Therapeutics Teams with Prime Medicine for Prime Editing Technology

 The researchers said they were able to efficiently correct the primary genetic causes of sickle cell disease and Tay-Sachs disease in human cells without creating too many unwanted effects.

-In September, Beam filed with the Securities and Exchange Commission for an initial public.
+In September, Beam filed with the Securities and Exchange Commission for an initial public offering.